 A: Yes – you can take cut tulip blooms over the border.
-However, bulbs are not available for purchase during the tulip festival as they are in the ground, but can be shipped to Canada in the fall.
+However, bulbs are unavailable for purchase during the tulip festival as they are in the ground but can be shipped to Canada in the fall.

 Q: Is there a printable map and listing of all the events?

-A: Yes – Here is the Skagit Valley Tulip Festival Brochure
+A: Yes – please fill out the Tulip Festival Bus Reservation Form.

 Q: What else is there to do in Skagit Valley in the spring?

 A: Check out our driving itinerary and video for a Spring Skagit Road Trip!